 Minerals dissolved in the hot spring water become a positive barrier for your skin, it is generally recommended to not rinse after bathing, however, rinse enough if you have sensitive skin, dry skin, and skin diseases.

-Also, rinse the body well after taking a bath in water that has strong acidity and alkalinity.
+Also, rinse the body well after bathing in water with strong acidity and alkalinity.

 Does my post help you to learn about health benefits and risks when taking hot springs or at home???